GiorgosKarantonis/PuppetGAN/README.md

   <em>The rotation results of the paper</em>
 </p>

 Another issue with both the model of the paper and my models can be observed in the mouth dataset, where PuppetGAN confuses the microphone with the opening of the mouth; when the synthetic image dictates a wider opening, PuppetGAN moves the microphone closer to the mouth.
-This effect is slightly bigger in my baseline but I believe that it is due to the fact that I haven't done any hyper-parameter tuning; some experimentation with the magnitude of the noise or with the weights of the different components could eliminate it.
-Also, the model with *Roids* in the *Attribute of Interest* seems to deal with issue better than the baseline.
+This effect is slightly bigger in my *Baseline* but I believe that it is due to the fact that I haven't done any hyper-parameter tuning; some experimentation with the magnitude of the noise or with the weights of the different components could eliminate it.
+Also, the model with *Roids* in the *Attribute of Interest* seems to deal with issue better than the *Baseline*.

 ## Running the Code